alperen-yasar/r-versus-python/visualisation_comparison.md

 title: "A Comparison of Data Visualisation"
 output:
   html_document:
+    code_folding: hide
     keep_md: yes
+    preserve_yaml: false
 ---

 # A comparison of data visualisation on Python and R

+In this notebook, I'll show different plot options in both Python and R to show you the basic differences in both coding and plotting.